Personal Best: 60m: 7.08s | 100m: 10.95s | 200m: 22.44s

 Morolake competed in the 2016 Olympic Games in Rio de Janeiro, Brazil, where she took home a Gold medal in the 4 x 100 meter relay.
 In the 2017 IAAF World Championships in London, Morolake and her teammates secured another gold medal in the 4×100 meter relay.

-At only 25, this track star has so much success ahead of her, and she can’t wait to take you on this journey with her.
+At 27, this track star has so much success ahead of her, and she can’t wait to take you on this journey with her.

 Comments are closed.